 Remedies for chronic rhinosinusitis

 Chronic rhinosinusitis is a condition in which the cavities in the nasal passages or sinuses is inflamed and swollen for at least 12 weeks.
-It interrupts with drainage and result to the accumulation of mucus.
+Generally, it interrupts with drainage and result to the accumulation of mucus.

-There is difficulty breathing through the nose, the eyes and face is swollen and there is facial tenderness and pain.
-Middle-aged adults and young people are susceptible to this condition but it can also affect children.
+Generally, there is difficulty breathing through the nose, the eyes and face is swollen and there is facial tenderness and pain.
+In addition, niddle-aged adults and young people are susceptible to this condition but it can also affect children.